tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

     2. Select  `aws/codebuild/standard:5.0` as the Image and latest Image Version.
 6. In the Service Role section:
     1. Select New service role.
-    1. Choose a name for the Role and name it `aws-workshop-service-rcodebuild-ole`.
+    1. Choose a name for the Role and name it `<your-name>-aws-workshop-service-rcodebuild-ole`.
 7. In the BuildSpec section:
     1. Choose `Use a Buildspec file`.
     2. Set to name to `buildspec.frontend.yml` (our yaml file with the steps to follow).